-The motherboard in this build is a great little mATX unit from MSI that runs the B250 chipset.
-It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 4x USB 3.0 / 2x USB 2.0, support for 2400MHz RAM, integrated audio and a built-in ethernet controller and it also supports overclocking.
+The motherboard in this build is a great little mATX unit from MSI that runs the new B250 chipset.
+It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 3x USB 3.0, 2x USB 2.0, 1x USB Type-C, support for 2400MHz RAM, integrated 7.1 audio and a built-in ethernet controller and it also supports overclocking.
 It also looks great, so there’s that to.

 8GB of RAM is really all you need for a dedicated gaming PC, so that’s exactly what this build has.
-8GB from Crucial’s Ballistix Sport LT line is going to serve you well while gaming and will leave you with 2 more DIMMs to upgrade to even more RAM down the line.
+Running 8GB of 2400MHz RAM from Corsair’s Vengeance LPX line is going to serve you well while gaming and will leave you with 2 more DIMMs to upgrade to even more RAM down the line.
 If you’re like me and you multi-task a lot, upgrading to 16GB of RAM would be a good idea.

 You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10, that’s going to be the version of Windows you want to consider.
 You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, Forza 3, Dead Rising 4, and so on.
 It comes in both disc and USB flash drive versions.